mcd500/teep-device/docs/building_with_docker.md

 ```sh
 $ sudo apt update

 # Next, install a few prerequisite packages which let apt use packages over HTTPS:
 $ sudo apt install apt-transport-https ca-certificates curl software-properties-common

 # Then add the GPG key for the official Docker repository to your system:
 $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

 # Add the Docker repository to APT sources:
 $ sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"

 # This will also update our package database with the Docker packages from the newly added repo.
 # Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:
 $ apt-cache policy docker-ce

 #Finally, install Docker
 $ sudo apt install docker-ce
 ```

 ### Executing Docker without sudo

-By default, the docker command can only be run the root user or by a user in the docker group, which is automatically created during Docker’s installation process.
+By default, the docker command can only be run by the root user or by a user in the docker group, which is automatically created during Docker’s installation process.
 If you attempt to run the docker command without prefixing it with sudo or without being in the docker group, you’ll get an output like this:

 ```console
 docker: Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?.